CosmosOS/Cosmos/docs/articles/user/filesystem.md

 ## How it works

 Your code calls the stock BCL, which bottoms out in the Unix PAL (`Interop.Sys.*` P/Invokes).
-Those ~45 entry points are [plugged](../dev/plugs.md) in `Cosmos.Kernel.Plugs`: a file-descriptor table adapts the PAL contract (fds, dir streams, PAL errnos) and delegates to `VfsManager`, which owns path resolution, the mount table, the current directory and open-handle semantics, and dispatches to the mounted filesystem driver, which reads and writes an `IBlockDevice` (AHCI or NVMe via `StorageManager`, RAM via `MemoryBlockDevice`).
+Those ~45 entry points are [plugged](../dev/plugs.md) in `Cosmos.Kernel.Plugs`: a file-descriptor table adapts the PAL contract (fds, dir streams, PAL errnos) and delegates to `VfsManager`, which owns path resolution, the mount table, the current directory and open-handle semantics, and dispatches to the mounted filesystem driver, which reads and writes an `IBlockDevice` (AHCI, NVMe or USB mass storage via `StorageManager`, RAM via `MemoryBlockDevice`).

 ```
 File / Directory / FileStream          (stock BCL)